NickJohn547745/CSE3902/README.md

 ## Sprint 5 Features
 * Procedural room generation - Enter the procedurally generated area through the bottom door in the spawn room.
+* Cheat codes - Unlock by pressing the keys specified in the Cheat Codes section simultaneously

 ## Known Bugs
 * HUD should be at top of screen (at least it is in the actual game)